Krio-Labs/klipstream-analysis/README.md

 - Performs sentiment analysis on the transcription
 - Analyzes chat data and sentiment
 - Identifies highlights and emotional patterns
-- Uploads all results to Convex storage
+- Uploads all results to Google Cloud Storage buckets with proper folder structure:
+  - `klipstream-vods-raw`: For video, audio, and waveform files (organized in folders by VOD ID)
+  - `klipstream-transcripts`: For transcript paragraph and word files (organized in folders by VOD ID)
+  - `klipstream-chatlogs`: For chat logs (organized in folders by VOD ID)

 ## Integration with Frontend

 This service is designed to work with the KlipStream frontend project.
 The workflow is:

-1. The frontend creates a video entry in the Convex database when a user submits a Twitch VOD URL
+1. The frontend creates a video entry in the database when a user submits a Twitch VOD URL
 2. The frontend then calls this Cloud Run service with the Twitch VOD URL
-3. This service processes the video and updates the existing Convex record with analysis results using the `convex_upload.py` module
+3. This service processes the video and uploads the results to Google Cloud Storage buckets
+4. The service updates the existing database record with GCS file URLs

 ## Requirements